solana-foundation/developer-content/content/guides/getstarted/how-to-create-a-token.md

   etc.

-Make sure your explorer is set to devnet (if you are working on devnet) if you are working on dev net and replace the address to your mint address starting with "nic".
+Make sure your explorer is set to devnet (if you are working on devnet) if you are working on devnet and replace the address to your mint address starting with "nic".

 ## Update meta data